RoadieHQ/marketing-site/content/docs/custom-plugins/connectivity/broker/index.md

 ![first_broker_response](first_broker_response.png)

-Unfortunately the response says some like `blocked` and look errorenous.
+Unfortunately the response says something like `blocked` and looks errorenous.
 That means that it is time to modify our Broker accept configuration to match the actual URLs we want to reach.

 ## Configuring the broker to reach our wanted endpoints

 Since our plugin is attempting to retrieve information from JFrog Artifactory, we need to configure our broker client to successfully be able to route traffic to the correct destination.
 This happens by modifying the `accept.json` file to match what we want.
 We are attempting to retrieve version numbers of our released package, so we have a URL in mind that we eventually want to construct.
 That URL is `https://<our-artifactory-url>/artifactory/api/storage/roadiehq-local/%40roadiehq/authx/-/%40roadiehq`.

 We know that the pattern for all of our packages follows the same structure, and the variable within this demo is the `authx`, indicating the package name.
-So we can modify our broker configuration to direct traffic to the correct place with the following `accept.json` file.
+So we can modify our broker configuration to direct traffic to the correct place using this URL in our `accept.json` file.

-While doing that we will also add authentication headers reference to the Broker client configuration file, allowing us to authenticate against Artifactory.
+While doing that we will also add authentication headers placeholders to the Broker client configuration file, allowing us to authenticate against Artifactory.
 Note that these authentication credentials are stored on the client side, they are never visible to Roadie instance or its users.

 Our modified `accept.json` file looks like the following: